Nishikori downs Nadal in Montreal quarters

 The win extended Djokovic’s Master Series streak to 29 victories.
 He has not lost since Roger Federer beat him in Shanghai last year.

-A victory in Montreal would be his record-tying fifth Masters Series title of the year, equalling his own mark in 2011 and Nadal's from 2013.
+A victory in Montreal would be his record-tying fifth Masters Series title of the year, equaling his own mark in 2011 and Nadal's from 2013.

 Unseeded Chardy also clawed his way back from the brink, saving seven match points to beat American John Isner 6-7(9) 7-6(13) 7-6(4) and reach his first Masters Series semi-final.